pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 `max()` returns the maximum value in the stream wrapped in an `Optional` or an empty one if the stream is empty.

-When we talk about primitives, is easy to know which the minimum or maximum value is.
-But when we are talking about objects (of any kind), Java needs to know how to compare them to know which one is the maximum and the minimum.
+When we talk about primitives, it is easy to know which the minimum or maximum value is.
+But when we are talking about objects (of any kind), **Java needs to know how to compare them** to know which one is the maximum and the minimum.
 That's why the Stream interface needs a `Comparator` for `max()` and `min()`:
 ```java
 List<String> strings =
     Arrays.asList("Stream","Operations","on","Collections");